Genetic Testing content

 - During your appointment at the Target 5000 clinic, a blood or saliva sample will be taken for genetic testing.
 This sample is sent to Trinity College Dublin where the team will extract the DNA and ensure that it is stored securely.

 - The research team will then start their analysis of your DNA to find the gene defect associated with your condition.
 They use a variety of sequencing techniques to search your DNA.
 The main one that they use is a technique known as next generation sequencing (NGS) or gene panel testing.
 This means that scientists can analyse your DNA against a panel of known IRD genes in an attempt to find the one associated with your condition.
 The panel at present contains 264 known IRD genes.
 Of interest, a single gene can consist up to 10,000 or more letters of DNA code.
 As you can imagine, this analysis generates a large volume of ‘genetic data’.
-Genetic experts and computational must read through and interpret this data accurately to find what is the underlying genetic cause of your condition.
+Genetic experts and computational scientists must read through and interpret this data accurately to find what is the underlying genetic cause of your condition.
 In many cases, scientists will also test the DNA from unaffected family members such as parents or siblings who do not have the condition.
 This also helps with interpreting complex genetic data.

 - In some cases, researchers may find genetic changes in your DNA but do not know whether this mutation is disease-causing or not.
 These are often referred to variants of unknown significance which are sort of false positives.
 This may be because the impact of the change in the DNA code is hard to interpret.
 The scientists will then check the details of the variants with databases of mutations in that gene.
-It may also require going back to the lab to determine whether these changes affect cell function and therefore can be interpretated as “meaningful” and “disease causing”.
+It may also require going back to the lab to determine whether these changes affect cell function and therefore can be interpreted as “meaningful” and “disease causing”.

 - In approximately 65% of cases, the gene mutation associated with your condition is identified.
 As this has been discovered in a research environment, this genetic result is called a research-grade result.